The ideal and easy dev setup guideline for a Python-based data science project.

 , and it will create a project with the following structure.
 Then cd

-Since I prefer to put the virtual environment folder inside the project, so let’s change the configuration1
+Since I prefer to put the virtual environment folder inside the project, so let’s change the configuration

 Then run poetry install